 What does it cost?

 In addition, a program fee covering the costs of items such as accommodation, ground transport, some meals, some admissions, is payable.
 Each trip has a different program fee covering different items.
 Program fees do not usually cover airfare so be sure to budget for this additional expense.
 Eligible students can apply for alternative/private loans towards the program fee, and the other expected costs of the trip not covered by the program fee.
-Graduate and dependent FAFSA applicants can also apply for additional Federal Direct PLUS loans.
-Ask the Financial Services office about this.
+Some Graduate and dependent FAFSA applicants may also be eligible and apply for additional Federal Direct PLUS loans.
+Ask the Financial Services office about this process and your eligibility.
 Program fees listed as "TBA" will be updated as costs are finalized.

 How can I afford it?

 Because special financial aid consideration is given for study trips, students not normally eligible for funds in some cases can receive assistance toward tuition fees.
-Other eligible students have received more than they expected.
-Also, many have been eligible for private loans towards the program fee as well as toward the extra costs (e.g., meals, etc.) not covered by the program fee.
-Graduate and dependent FAFSA applicants can also apply for additional Federal Direct PLUS loans.
-To find out more, submit an online financial aid application by completing preregistration in Self-Service.
+Some eligible students have received more than they expected.
+In addition, many students have been eligible for alternate/private loans towards the program fee and/or the extra costs (e.g., meals, etc.) not covered by the program fee.
+Some Graduate and dependent FAFSA applicants may also be eligible and apply for additional Federal Direct PLUS loans.
+To find out more, submit an online financial aid application by completing preregistration in Self-service.

-How will I know how much financial aid/grants/loans I'll get—so I know if I can afford to sign up on the first day of registration?
+How will I know how much financial aid/grants/loans I can receive—so I know if I can afford to enroll on the first day of registration?

 When you complete preregistration, you are automatically applying for financial aid.
-If you do this by September 21, 2018, for winter, or February 15, 2019, for summer, the Student Financial Services office will calculate and send you a financial aid package in time for you to make your decisions before sign-up.
-An estimated Program Fee amount is used when calculating financial aid eligibility and may differ from the actual fee if it is updated later.
+If you do this by September 20, 2019, for winter, or February 14, 2020, for summer, the Student Financial Services office will calculate and send you a financial aid estimate in time for you to make your decisions before sign-up.
 Those not eligible for grants will be notified of Federal Direct PLUS loan and alternative/private loan eligibility.

 Can I still apply for study trip financial aid after the financial aid priority date?

 Absolutely.
-The priority date is only the deadline to have an answer before the first day to register for the study trip.
+The priority date is only the suggested deadline to have an answer before the first day of study trip registration.
 Applications submitted after that date will be processed as they are received.

 What is the deposit for?

-It is an advance on the cost of the class to reserve your space and will be credited to your account as the first payment.
+It is an advance on the cost of the class to reserve your space.
+The deposit will be credited to your account as the first payment.
 The rest of the trip will be charged as usual when summer or winter interim bills are issued.

 How can I pay the deposit?

 A nonrefundable $525 deposit is required within 24 hours of your registration.
-Payment can be made by wire transfer, credit card (all major credit cards with a 2.75% processing fee) or by electronic check (ACH-NO additional processing fee) via the CASHNet link, which is accessed through SAIC Self-Service.
+Payment can be made by wire transfer, credit card (all major credit cards accepted but a 2.75% processing fee is charged) or by electronic check (ACH-NO additional processing fee is charged) via CASHNet link.
+You can access CASHNet through the Financial Account > Make a Payment section of Self-service.
 The deposit does not automatically appear as a charge in your student account.
-Here's how to make your deposit:
+Here is how to make your deposit:

 To Access CASHNet